blockspacer/skia-opengl-emscripten/README.md

 > use CMakeLists for skia build https://github.com/skui-org/skia/blob/m74/CMakeLists.txt

 notes
-> set RELEASE_BUILD to TRUE in CMakeLists.txt if you want good performance.
-Also set -DCMAKE_BUILD_TYPE=Release
+> if you want good performance - set RELEASE_BUILD to TRUE in CMakeLists.txt and set -DCMAKE_BUILD_TYPE=Release.
+Or even better - use scripts from tools directory with right arguments.

 # Features